Indycarpenter's Web Log

 That is a challenge to me as a parent.

-Charges levelled at me for being “unfair”, followed by a litany of supporting ‘evidence’ of my ‘unjust’ behaviour include my kids’ listing how other parents allow their kids unfettered access to their electronic [worlds] and disingenuous claims that I am preventing them from doing class assignments (though they were not doing anything of the sort).
+Charges levelled at me for being “unfair”, followed by a litany of supporting ‘evidence’ of my ‘unjust’ behavior include my kids’ listing how other parents allow their kids unfettered access to their electronic [worlds] and disingenuous claims that I am preventing them from doing class assignments (though they were not doing anything of the sort).

 Then comes the predictable accusations, partly justified, that I am denying them their “fun”.

 (I grew up on a dead end street, with a few dozen kids within a 4-year span of my own age.
-We had enough kids to play, literally, every imaginable kids’ outdoor game, or sport, and, today, I can still list my neighbourhood friends phone numbers, which I called, almost daily, to arrange ‘fun’ things, indoors and out.
+We had enough kids to play, literally, every imaginable kids’ outdoor game, or sport, and, today, I can still list my neighborhood friends phone numbers, which I called, almost daily, to arrange ‘fun’ things, indoors and out.
 Mike Cote 7749.
 The 8 boys-strong Lapierre family 7806 and Steve, Lee, and Danny Post at 2304.
-And others, like the nice kid who moved out when we were young, allyn loring (I used to know his number, by heart, too).
+And others, like the nice kid who moved out when we were young, Allyn Loring (I used to know his number, by heart, too).
 I cannot remember my own kids’ iPhone numbers, today….go figure.

 Chalk it up to my incrementally advancing dementia.